OpenFn/kit/integration-tests/cli/README.md

 `pnpm test:dev`

 You can run the test in isolation with a docker build.
-This can be useful while developign for CI, or if a test passes locally but fails in CI.
+This can be useful while developing for CI, or if a test passes locally but fails in CI.

 `pnpm run build`
 `pnpm run start`